 Contains span tables for glulam floor beams in residential construction, tables for substituting glulam for steel beams, and design details.

-Glulam Garage Door Headers Offer Design Options, C410
+Glulam Garage Door Headers Offer Design Options, Form C410

 Connection details and installation recommendations for glulam in residential garage door framing.